diogoff/plasma-disruptions/README.md

     - An output file `dst_bolo.hdf` will be created.

-- Depending on the desired prediction goal (either time to disruption or probability of disruption), change to the appropriate directory (either `ttd` or `pd`, respectively).

-- Run `model_train.py` to train the model.
+- Run `model_train.py` on each folder (`ttd` and `pd`) to train the model.
+In both cases:

     - Training will finish automatically once the validation loss no longer improves.

-    - The model will be saved in `model.hdf`.
+    - The model and weights will be saved to `model.hdf`.

+    - A log file with the loss and validation loss will be saved to `train.log`.

-- During training, run `plot_loss.py` to see how the loss and validation loss are evolving.
+- During (or after) training, run `plot_train.py` to plot the loss and validation loss per epoch.

-    - This script will indicate the epoch where the minimum validation loss was achieved.
+    - The script will indicate the epoch where the minimum validation loss was achieved.